QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 ### Simulation and Probabilistic Constructions

-While we have answered the existence question in the affirmative, by constructing a canonical chain, the construction is quite abstract.
+While we have answered the existence question in the affirmative, the canonical construction is quite abstract.

 Moreover, there is little information about how we might simulate such a chain.